Electricity Laws and Incentives in Illinois

 (Reference 625 Illinois Compiled Statutes 5/3-805)

-Electric Vehicle (EV) Charging Station Building Standards for Residential Developments
+Electric Vehicle (EV) Charger Building Standards for Residential Developments

-Beginning January 1, 2024, new construction of single-family homes must include a minimum of one EV-capable parking spot.
-New single-family homes or small multifamily dwellings that qualify as affordable housing must have one EV-capable parking space per dwelling.
+New construction of single-family and small multifamily housing (MFH) must include a minimum of one EV-capable parking spot for each residential unit that has a designated parking space.
+New single-family homes or small MFH that qualify as affordable housing must have one EV-capable parking space per dwelling.

-Building permits for affordable single-family and multifamily developments must meet the following benchmarks to support the development of EV-capable parking spaces:
+Building permits for affordable single-family developments and MFH must meet the following benchmarks to support the development of EV-capable parking spaces:

 • Beginning January 1, 2026, 40% of parking spaces must be EV-capable;